 or the maximum design speed if this is below the speeds given above.

+For vehicles of category X and Y the curve radius and corresponding speed shall be agreed upon between the manufacturer and the Type Approval Authority, however the resulting lateral acceleration of the test shall be at least 4 m/s2.

 The appropriateness of this test should be discussed.
 Such a specific speed and bend radius may not be useful.
 If it is relevant, a test mode will need to be provided.
 There also may be a need for new/alternative tests.